 At ICSS 2012, Joseph Tainter from Utah State University framed sustainability with four questions: Sustain what?
 For whom?
 For how long?
 At what cost?
 (Tainter, 2003).
 These questions became a touch point throughout the conference, and are central to the politics and power dynamics of sustainability science research.
-Because what to sustain, for whom, for how long, and at what cost means choices, and there will be winners and losers (Talwar et al., 2011).
+Selecting what to sustain, for whom, for how long, and at what cost necessitates choice, creating winners and losers (Talwar et al., 2011).
 Historically, the powerful and politically articulated interest groups have used their status to become and remain the beneficiaries of such choices.
 In many cases, this does not produce sustainable outcomes.

 The Yaqui Valley case offers an example (McCullough and Matson, in press).
 Although credit unions held most of the financial power, it was initially unbeknownst to researchers that they used that power to influence the decision-making of farmers' fertilization practices.
 Researchers began capacity building with farmers to use fertilizer more strategically, in attempts to reduce overuse.
 However, credit unions advised farmers to apply increasing amounts of fertilizer in an attempt to minimize risk.
-Thus, what was sustained, fertilizer overuse, was determined by the power dynamics of the Yaqui agricultural system, and not by researchers, who, in the interest of the public and future generations, aimed at sustaining marine ecosystem and soil integrity, which had been suffering from excess nitrogen run-off.
+Thus, what was sustained, fertilizer overuse, was determined by the power dynamics of the Yaqui agricultural system, and not by researchers, who, in the interest of the public and future generations, desired to sustain marine ecosystem and soil integrity, which had been suffering from excess nitrogen run-off.

 Sustainability has often been discussed as having a "triple-bottom-line" of environment, society, and economy.
-The question "Sustain what?" creates obvious tensions and trade-off constellations between these three systems (Gibson, 2006), because the dominant answer historically has been prioritizing the economy.
+The question "Sustain what?" creates obvious tensions and trade-off constellations among these three systems (Gibson, 2006), because the historically dominant answer has been to prioritize the economy.
 Michael Crow identified sustainability science as value laden, in this case, specifically elevating environment and society to equal status with the economy.
 Yet, this is insufficient to balance power.
 Cultural continuity should be a priority equal to economic, environmental, and social factors in sustainability science.
 In practice, this can become very complicated, especially because what is sustainable for society may not be sustainable for specific cultures.